 - Gene editing: Using special enzymes to cut and repair the DNA sequence.

-- Gene replacement: Replacing a defective gene with a healthy one.
+- Gene therapy: Replacing a defective gene with a healthy one.

 - Lifestyle changes can help reduce DNA damage and improve the DNA repair process.
 These changes include: